As a rabid fangirl for all things Parisian, it was only a matter of time before I celebrated Christmas in Paris and let me tell you…

-Granted, I’ve never been great at hiding my love for the French capital, but Paris at Christmas time is a whole other beast – a beast sprinkled with cheese, dipped with chocolate and soaked in buckets upon buckets of wine.
+Granted, I’ve never been great at hiding my love for the French capital (check out my top Paris tips for more), but Paris at Christmas time is a whole other beast – a beast sprinkled with cheese, dipped with chocolate and soaked in buckets upon buckets of wine.

 Catch the video version of this Christmas in Paris Guide

 Looking for a more visual travel guide?
 This video below will give you a glimpse at what Paris really looks like at Christmas time: